RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/cluster-recovery.md

     ```

     The status for each database can be either ready for recovery or missing files.
-    An indication of missing files in any of the databases can be caused by:
+    An indication of missing files in any of the databases can result from:

-    - The recovery path of the nodes has not been set appropriately
+    - The recovery path of the nodes not set appropriately
-    - An issue with the persistence files, such as: no permission to read the files, missing files, or corrupted files
+    - Cannot read the persistence files, such as: no permission to read the files, missing files, or corrupted files

     If the the command indicates that there are missing files,
     make sure that the recovery path is set correctly on all of the nodes in the cluster.